ctnava/rxtechnotes/6_community_pharmacy.md

 Technicians assist by preparing medication histories, documentation, and assisting with insurance or billing tasks.

 > 🔐 **HIPAA (1996)**: Requires all patient health information (PHI) obtained during Counseling, DSM, MTM services to be kept strictly confidential.

+#### 🩺 Disease State Management (DSM)

+Pharmacists provide **Disease State Management** services to help patients with chronic conditions understand and manage their illnesses.
+Common conditions include:

+- Diabetes
+- Hypertension
+- Asthma
+- Hyperlipidemia

+DSM programs often involve patient counseling, medication adherence support, lifestyle education, and clinical monitoring.
+Technicians support DSM by scheduling appointments, preparing documentation, and assisting with data collection.

+> ⚖️ DSM is **not mandated by federal law**, but it is commonly implemented under **MTM programs (via MMA, 2003)** and **state Medicaid or managed care plans**.